Judaism in Eating Disorder Treatment

-After my first contact with ERC, it became immediately apparent that I could be helpful in providing context to their clinical teams about the Orthodox Jewish culture, and my entry in the ED field began with that effort.
+After my first contact with ERC, it became immediately apparent that I could be helpful in providing context to their clinical teams about the Orthodox Jewish culture, and my entry in the eating disorder (ED) field began with that effort.

-Food is a cornerstone of Judaism and Jewish culture.
-Tell us how that plays a role in ED treatment.
+Q: Food is a cornerstone of Judaism and Jewish culture.
+How does that play a role in ED treatment?

 Our community is heavily centered around food.
 Food is central in Judaism; it’s an enormous part of our culture.
 So many of the holidays are centered around food, and there are many symbolic foods associated with each.
 Of course, preoccupation with food can aggravate ED issues, and it’s possible those thoughts and pressures can be stronger during holiday times.

-There is still a blind dating – or matchmaking – system among observant Jews.
-Do you see any consequences from that among young men or women who struggle with EDs?
+Q: There is still a blind dating (matchmaking) system among observant Jews.
+Do you see consequences from that among those struggling with eating disorders?

 Yes, that is another factor among this community, and I think it has a big impact.
 The Shidduch is a matchmaking system in which Jewish singles are introduced to one another in Orthodox Jewish communities for the purpose of marriage.
 Women may be expected to look a certain way – often dressing formally, no matter their vocation.
 This can also create a trigger and focus on appearance.

 Q: Are there other cultural factors that you find unique to this community?